Quantum Artificial Intelligence for Mission-Critical Systems: Foundations, Architectural Elements, and Future Directions: Conclusions

 Quantum Artificial Intelligence has a significant potential to redefine the operational foundations of mission critical systems by combining the intrinsic parallelism and non-classical computation of quantum computing with the probabilistic reasoning of AI.
-In this paper, we examined how QAI offers pathways to overcome the uncertainty management and computational bottlenecks that limit classical ML models across the domains, ranging from autonomous defense networks to energy grids.
+In this paper, we examined how QAI offers pathways to potentially address specific uncertainty management and computational bottlenecks that limit classical ML models across MC domains, ranging from autonomous defense networks to energy grids.
 However, several fronts have to be addressed before realizing the potential of QAI in MC systems, including the lack of standardized QAI benchmarks, the fragility of current-day quantum hardware, and the interpretability gap between the certificable decision frameworks and quantum models.
 Future developments in QAI for MC systems are likely to emerge from hybrid quantum-classical models optimized for near-term NISQ devices that integrate quantum error correction tailored for AI workloads.
-A significant research direction in this field is the evolution of explainable QML and quantum uncertainty to the level of verifiable standards in order to gain acceptance in safety-critical environments.
+A significant research direction in this field is the evolution of explainable QAI and quantum uncertainty to the level of verifiable standards in order to gain acceptance in safety-critical environments.
 Finally, the convergence of intelligent decision systems and quantum computing represents a paradigm shift towards intelligent systems that are secure, self-adaptive, and reliable in the face of uncertainty.
+It is also important to acknowledge that QAI may remain impractical for production MC deployment for years due to - limitations of NISQ hardware, the gap between QAI capabilities and MC certification requirements, and the pace of quantum hardware maturation.
+The value of the present review lies in mapping the research landscape so that progress toward this long-term goal can be structured and measured.
+10\baselineskip plus -1fil